-For hog and cattle operations, pay close attention to pricing terms and animal ownership (owned and non-owned animals in Section B) under contracts because both marketing and production are common.
-The contractor owns the hogs under production contracts and the contractee is paid a fee that is not closely linked to market values.
+For hog and cattle operations, pay close attention to pricing terms and animal ownership (owned and non-owned animals in Section C) under contracts because both marketing and production are common.

-5.5.1.1 Overview of Marketing and Production Contracts
+Details of Marketing and Production Contracts

 Contracts are formal agreements (written and verbal) that are reached prior to the harvest of a crop, or prior to the completion of a normal production cycle for livestock or poultry.
 Verbal agreements are contracts if they contain a commitment to provide inputs or commodities such that failure to meet the commitment will incur penalties.
 For purposes of this survey, we only want to count contracts as those agreements reached before crop harvest or before completion of a livestock production phase.
-All sales made from inventory should be considered cash sales and reported in Item 5.
+All sales made from inventory should be considered cash sales and reported in their respective commodity section (Sections B & C).
 A contract that has not been delivered should not be recorded as a marketing or production contract since technically, the operator still has the control of the commodity.
-When this occurs the commodity is an asset to the farm and should be recorded in Section G, Item 4.
+When this occurs the commodity is an asset to the farm and should be recorded in Section J Item 3.

 Marketing pools occur in some States where a group of producers will combine or "pool" their crop or livestock commodities for sale and delivery to a buyer to save on hauling expenses and/or marketing charges.
-If the pool agreement occurred after harvest or completion of the livestock production, this should be considered a cash sale and reported in Item 5.
+If the pool agreement occurred after harvest or completion of the livestock production, this should be considered a cash sale and reported in its respective commodity section.